'We're leaving as fast as we can': University of Idaho reels with unease days after killing of 4 students and no suspect identified | KRDO

 “It’s so dark.
 It’s just like a dark cloud over everything,” Ava Driftmeyer said.
 “We’re leaving as fast as we can.”

-Driftmeyer, who said she lives near where the four students were killed, described that it’s been a difficult situation to process, both mentally and emotionally.
+Driftmeyer, who said she lives near where the four students were killed, described how it has been a difficult situation to process, both mentally and emotionally.

 “I just don’t even think it’s like set in yet. … You know how insane this is?
 And the fact that there’s no answers is like the worst feeling ever,” she said.